R. L. Mosz is a self-published author of thought-provoking, dramatic fiction.

 Themes in my writing include healing from trauma and illness, family life, and clean romance.

-People often asked me why I write fiction when I seldom read it.
+People often ask me why I write fiction when I seldom read it.
 I prefer non-fiction because it’s true.

-The Keeper was inspired by factual accounts from people like Dr. Chris Seacrest.
+The Keeper, inspired by factual accounts from people like Dr. Chris Seacrest, explores the topic of post-traumatic stress disorder.

-Roses in December explores the topic of poor choices made in our youth and is set in the 1970s.
+Roses in December, set in the 1970s, examines the subject of poor choices made in our youth.

-Curandero is loosely based on my own experiences and the incidents of people I’ve known with regards to serious illness.
+Curandero is a story loosely based on my own experiences and the incidents of people I’ve known concerning a terminal illness.

 Connections—a collection of five short stories—showcases difficult lessons learned while navigating the shoals of life.